Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 # Measures and Columns

-The number of distinct product was caluated by counting each distinct value in the Product ID column.
+The number of distinct products was caluated by counting each distinct value in the Product ID column.

 **DistinctProduct**
   ```sql
     DistinctProduct = DISTINCTCOUNT(myntra_products_catalog[ProductID])
   ```

-To find the brand with the total highest sales value and the value, a few measure were created (MostExpensiveBrand and TotalPriceByBrand).
+To find the brand with the total highest sales value and the corresponding value, a few measure were created (MostExpensiveBrand and TotalPriceByBrand).

 **MostExpensiveBrand**
 ```sql